chapkovski/Lit-review---unemployment-and-prosociality/Empirical_Studies_of_Unemployment_Search__.md

 #[Empirical Studies of Unemployment: Search Behavior, Reintegration and Prevention](http://www.diss.fu-berlin.de/diss/servlets/MCRFileNodeServlet/FUDISS_derivate_000000013593/0_dissertation_AK_vfinal_online.pdf?hosts=local) \cite{krause_empirical_2013}.

-Krause, A., 2013.

- Risk attitudes: How do you estimate yourself personally: are you generally prepared to take risks or do you try to avoid risks?
+* Risk attitudes: How do you estimate yourself personally: are you generally prepared to take risks or do you try to avoid risks?
-❼ Time preferences: How do you regard yourself as an individual: are you someone who generally gets impatient or someone who always has a lot of patience?
+* Time preferences: How do you regard yourself as an individual: are you someone who generally gets impatient or someone who always has a lot of patience?
-❼ Trust: How do you regard yourself as an individual: are you someone who generally trusts others or are you someone who does not trust others?
+* Trust: How do you regard yourself as an individual: are you someone who generally trusts others or are you someone who does not trust others?
-❼ Reciprocity: To what extent does the following statement apply to you?
+* Reciprocity: To what extent does the following statement apply to you?
 I am prepared to accept costs to help someone who has helped me previously.
-Responses to the questions on risk attitudes, time preferences and trust

 ##results of diss from FU:
-DV: a change of finidng a job if you don't have one before that. (probit).

-Risk -.009
-(0.003)∗∗∗
-Time 0.004
-(0.003)
-Trust 0.003
-(0.004)
-Reciprocity 0.003
-(0.005)
+She measured

-so, no results with an exception of risk attitude we find support for the hypothesis that more risk averse individuals are less selective, i.e. that they have lower reservation wages – which then lead to higher
+DV: a chance of finding a job if you don't have one before that.
+(Probit model) so, no results with an exception of risk attitude we find support for the hypothesis that more risk averse individuals are less selective, i.e. that they have lower reservation wages – which then lead to higher